bbatsov/batsov.com/_posts/2024-03-21-the-story-of-a-nickname.md

 Over the course of the years I realized this nickname selection process was a big mistake, as people were often struggling to figure out who I was on certain services.
 They'd expect me to be "bbatsov", but I'd "bozhidarb" or "bozhidar" there.
-Messy.
-That's why I eventually came to accept that "bbatsov" is the one true nickname for me - there are plenty of Bozhidars out there, but it seems I'm one of only a handful of Bozhidar Batsovs (I think there's only one, besides me).
+Messy.[^2] That's why I eventually came to accept that "bbatsov" is the one true nickname for me - there are plenty of Bozhidars out there, but it seems I'm one of only a handful of Bozhidar Batsovs (I think there's only one, besides me).
 As an added benefit - this nickname is the easiest to type, and probably